 Nine projects from our transportation-planning area were submitted to TRAC during the 2021 application period.
 Known as “major new” projects, these transportation projects have a total project cost greater than $12 million and add capacity to the transportation system.
 The proposed projects are located in Delaware, Fairfield, Franklin, and Licking counties.

-The prioritization from MORPC will be submitted to TRAC.
+The prioritization from MORPC was submitted to TRAC.
 The projects were ranked in the following way:

 - Far East Freeway Phases 2 and 3